 Section heading Article Description of contents 1.
 Business and performance 293 Provides basic information on the Company and gives a summary of business performance over the reporting year.
-2. System of governance 294 Provides organisational information on the Company including committee structure, responsibilities of those committees and details of the processes used to manage risks in the Company.
+2. System of governance 294 Provides organisational information on the Company including the structure and composition of BoD committees, responsibilities of those committees and details of the processes used to manage risks of the Company.
 3. Risk profile 295 Provides qualitative and quantitative information regarding the risks that the Company faces.
 4. Valuation for Solvency purposes 296 Provides values for the Company's assets and liabilities calculated in accordance with accounting rules and solvency rules, gives details on the assumptions used to calculate these valuations and provides information on the differences between them.
 5. Capital management 297 Provides details on the regulatory capital requirements that the Company must hold in line with Solvency II regulations and information on the Company's excess assets not required to meet its liabilities.

-The report forms part of the SII public disclosures of the Company.
+The Report forms part of the SII public disclosures of the Company.